Router Configuration

 : Proxy service name, globally unique, used to identify different proxy servicesrouters

-2. Routing Configuration
+2. Router Configuration

-Routing configuration is used to define request forwarding rules:
+Router configuration is used to define request forwarding rules:

 routers: